Carla-de-Beer/python-projects/Flask/Simple Book List API/README.md

-# Simple Book List API with Flask
+# Simple Book List API

 A simple book list API created with Python in Flask.
 The list of book titles shown are locally stored and sourced from: https://thegreatestbooks.org.